idx-labs/openstack-network-slicing/lab0/README.md

 set policy-options policy-statement BGP_NEXTHOP then next-hop 172.24.4.1
 ```

 Note the "passive" settings and policy statements.
 The DevStack BGP agent is not listening on port 179, the Juniper router can't connect to it, so it must be set to passive.

 ## Deploy DevStack

 ### Create Virtual Machine

-Download the Ubuntu cloud image.
+On the KVM node, download the Ubuntu cloud image.

 ```
 cd /var/lib/libvirt/images